L. Lin Wood: Breach of Contract Trial

+On September 10, 2025, Wood filed a Notice of Appeal, but no supersedeus bond was posted.

+On November 5, 2025, the presiding judge ordered defendant Wood to obtain a $1 million supersedeus bond within 30 days or be subject to property seizure.

+Federal defamation trial

+commenced August 7, 2024.
+Prior to trial, partial summary judgment was awarded to plaintiffs, Wade, Grunberg, and Wilson.

+On August 15, a jury decided in favor of the three former colleagues, awarding them $3.75 million.
+On August 16, 2024, phase II, the jury returned a verdict for attorney’s fees of $750,000, although the time sheets accrued $610,834.46.
+Wood told the judge he would appeal the decisions.

-Bar investigation
+State Bar investigation

 In 2021, the Georgia State Bar commenced an investigation to determine whether Wood violated the state's rules of professional conduct in his election-related litigation.
 As part of that investigation the state bar sought a mental health examination of Wood, which Wood unsuccessfully attempted to block.
 Wood was later, separately referred to the Georgia State Bar for possible discipline over the Michigan election litigation in which he participated, a lawsuit the Michigan judge found was filed "in bad faith and for improper purpose."

+Surrender of law license

+On July 4, 2023, facing sanctions up to and including possible disbarment due to his election litigation, Wood requested to change his status from "active" to "retired," and surrendered his license to practice law in Georgia.
+In return, the State Bar agreed to drop all disciplinary proceedings against Wood.
+According to letters Wood posted to his Telegram account, his request to retire was "unqualified, irrevocable and permanent", and he can never practice law in the United States again.
+State Bar officials said that Wood's retirement had "achieved the goals of disciplinary action, including protecting the public and the integrity of the judicial system and the legal profession."

 Views

-Wood is a 9/11 truther, claiming "no planes" hit the World Trade Center and Pentagon on September 11, 2001 and that the planes visible in the footage are "Computer-generated imagery" (CGI)".
-According to posts made on his social media, he believes the Earth is flat, writing "Is the Earth flat or is it a spinning ball???
+Wood is a 9/11 truther, claiming "no planes" hit the World Trade Center and Pentagon on September 11, 2001, and that the planes visible in the footage are CGI.

+He has expressed flat Earther sentiments, posting on Telegram, "Is the Earth flat or is it a spinning ball???
 The answer is found in the Holy Bible.
 Do the research.
 Connect the dots.
-Draw your own conclusion".
+Draw your own conclusion."